lukamiletic95/papers/About Tendermint.md

 * *Seed* nodes, which are useful when a new node becomes a part of the network - they provide it with a list of known peers.

 Tendermint is a distributed network of nodes that have their own blockchain replicas in order to preserve the valid state of the system.
-In order for that to be able, Tendermint defines a constant ***f***, which represents a
+In order for that to be able, Tendermint defines a constant ***f***, which represents a maximum value for the voting power of faulty processes in the network.

 [^1]: Detailed explanation on Tendermint node types can be found at: <https://github.com/tendermint/tendermint/blob/master/docs/spec/p2p/node.md>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NDE5NDE1MCw3MTYzNTI2MDUsMjk1Nj
+eyJoaXN0b3J5IjpbLTE3NjkyODYzNTQsNzE2MzUyNjA1LDI5NT
-AyNjQ4LDIxNDcyNTgwMTEsLTE5MjE5NDM3MTgsLTE4OTU3NzMy
+YwMjY0OCwyMTQ3MjU4MDExLC0xOTIxOTQzNzE4LC0xODk1Nzcz
-OTUsLTExMTgzMjU2ODksMTA2NDQyMjU4MSwtNjYzNTYyMDA1LD
+Mjk1LC0xMTE4MzI1Njg5LDEwNjQ0MjI1ODEsLTY2MzU2MjAwNS
-Y0NzA2MTAzM119
+w2NDcwNjEwMzNdfQ==
 -->